-Rublev Colours Artist Oils are different from all other commercial oil colors.
-We use natural and historical pigments like those used by the old masters.
-And we make them as they did before modern oil colors—without additives.
+Rublev Colours Oil Paints are different from all other commercial oil colors.
+We use natural and historical pigments like those used by the old masters and we make them as they did before modern oil colors — without additives.

 Oil paint is a slow-drying paint that consists of pigment particles suspended in a drying vegetable oil, commonly linseed oil.
 Other drying oils have been used throughout its history, such as walnut, poppyseed, hemp, and, more recently, safflower oil.
 The viscosity of oil paint may be modified by thinning with a solvent such as turpentine or mineral spirit (white spirit).
 Oil paintings are often varnished to increase the glossiness of the dried oil paint film and to saturate colors.
 Adding oil or an alkyd medium can also modify the viscosity and drying time of oil paint.
 The thickness of the coat has considerable bearing on the time required for drying: thin coats of oil paint dry relatively quickly.